Interstellar Comet 3I ATLAS Latest News and General Information

 When will 3I/ATLAS leave the Solar System?

 After its closest approach to the Sun in late October 2025, 3I/ATLAS has begun its journey back into interstellar space.
-Traveling at around 30 km/s, it’s moving fast enough to escape the Sun’s gravity entirely.
+Traveling at around 30 km/s on a clearly hyperbolic trajectory, it’s moving fast enough to escape the Sun’s gravity entirely.
 On its way out, the comet will reach perigee (closest to Earth) on December 19, 2025, and cross beyond Jupiter’s orbit by March 16, 2026.
 By the early 2030s, it will have left the planetary region of the Solar System — continuing its silent voyage through the galaxy, just as it once arrived.

 Is 3I/ATLAS for sure a comet?
 Can it be an alien spaceship?